cudoventures/cudos-docs/docs/cudos-intercloud/usage/via-user-interface/creating-a-virtual-machine.md

 :::caution

-Please back up any critical and sensitive data that you store in a Virtual Machine, following the best practice guidlines of VM usage.
+Please back up any critical and sensitive data that you store in a Virtual Machine, following the best practice guidelines of VM usage.

 :::